Previous Page Next Page

 DFPS Rules, 40 TAC §705.1301(1)

-APS may release findings outside DFPS before completing the release hearing if DFPS determines that delaying the release would create an emergency, because the designated perpetrator would have continuing access to vulnerable adults or children.
+APS may release findings outside DFPS before completing the release hearing if DFPS determines that delaying the release would create an emergency, because the designated perpetrator would continue to have access to vulnerable adults or children.

-The APS specialist consults with the supervisor or subject matter expert, and regional attorney, if appropriate, to determine whether an emergency release is allowed or required.
+The APS specialist consults with the supervisor and, if appropriate, with the regional attorney to determine whether an emergency release is allowed or required.
 The decision about whether to proceed with an emergency release of findings is documented in a supervisor or subject matter expert consultation contact in IMPACT.

 The designated perpetrator is entitled to receive written notification as soon as possible and has the right to appeal the findings, as outlined below in Notice to Designated Perpetrator of Emergency Release of Findings.